YaoGroup/DIFFICE_jax/examples/Anisotropic.md

 \end{equation} $$

-where $\mathcal{L_d}$ and $\mathcal{L_e}$ are the data loss and equation loss, respectively, which have the same expression as for inferring isotropic viscosity ([see here](https://github.com/YaoGroup/DIFFICE_jax/edit/main/paper.md)) We note that the value of $\gamma_g$ should be set to be much smaller than the weight $\gamma_e$ and $\gamma_b$ for the equation loss.
-Otherwise, the contribution of the regularization loss in the lost function overwhelms that of the equation loss, causing PINNs to first satisfy the regularization loss, rather than those that can minimize the equation loss.
-An extreme case of setting $\gamma_g \gg \gamma_e$ is equivalent to inferring isotropic viscosity, which gives $\mu_h = \mu_v
+where $\mathcal{L_d}$ and $\mathcal{L_e}$ are the data loss and equation loss, respectively, which have the same expression as for inferring isotropic viscosity ([see here](https://github.com/YaoGroup/DIFFICE_jax/blob/main/paper.md)). $\gamma_e$ and $\gamma_b$ are the weighting pre-factors for the equation and boundary condition loss.
+Here, we note that the weight
+$\gamma_g$ for the regularization loss should be set to be much smaller than the weight $\gamma_e$ and $\gamma_b$.
+Otherwise, the contribution of the regularization loss overwhelms that of the equation loss in the loss function, causing PINNs to first satisfy the regularization loss, rather than minimize the equation loss.
+This will gives the result of $\mu_h = \mu_v, which is equavilent to inferring isotropic viscosity.